Amira Margalith Summer Internship at Tel Aviv University

 Applicants for Margalith internship are expected to submit a 1,000 word essay about their career intentions and how the internship fits into those plans.
 Candidates for the internship should specify their areas of disciplinary interest.
 In addition, three letters of recommendation should be submitted on behalf of the student, with at least two of them from present or former teachers.
 Those letters should speak to the intellectual promise, research skills and experience, language abilities, writing talents, and other qualifications that reflect on the candidate's credentials.
 Letters should include mention of the candidates character, ability to work autonomously yet with guidance, commitment to a future academic or research position in Middle Eastern studies, and an estimate where the candidate ranks among former and present students of the same class cohort.

 Applications will be accepted up to February 28 of each year, with decisions made by March 30.
 Applicants are encouraged to apply as early as possible.
-All applications should be submitted to Director, Moshe Dayan Center for Middle Eastern and African Studies, Tel Aviv University, Ramat Aviv, Tel Aviv, Israel, 69978.
+All applications should be submitted via email to firstname.lastname@example.org or mail to Director, Moshe Dayan Center for Middle Eastern and African Studies, Tel Aviv University, Ramat Aviv, Tel Aviv, Israel, 69978.
 Successful applicants will be informed by mail and e-mail, with initial disbursement of funds coming as a transportation reimbursement prior to the students arrival in Israel.
-Internship candidates may not submit their application materials via e-mail.

 Questions can be addressed to Heather Waters by e-mail at email@example.com